Spirit Lost

-Spirit Lost is a 1997 film directed by Neema Barnette and starring James Avery and Yvonne Brisendine.
+Spirit Lost is a 1997 American horror drama film directed by Neema Barnette, produced by Tim Reid, and starring Leon Robinson, Cynda Williams and Regina Taylor.

 Premise

 After John, a painter, and his wife move into an old house on an island, a seductive widow ghost shows up in mirrors, windows and in John's dreams and nightmares.
 She eventually lures him into moving into his attic studio while she tries to scare his now unhappy and pregnant wife away.